theory/pgenv/README.md

 This allows you to specify an index for pretty much any combination or grouping desired.
-The first index file that matches wins and is used for the build process.
+The first index file that matches wins and it is the only one used for the build process.
-If no index file is found within the list, no patching is applied at all.
+If no index file is found at all, no patching is applied on the source tree.

 The index file must contain a list of patches to apply, that is file names (either absolute or relative to the `patch/` subfolder).
 Each individual file is applied thru `patch(1)`.